MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-performance-tips-and-tricks.md

 If you upgrade your system from a 32-bit version of Windows to a 64-bit version, you expand the amount of virtual memory available to Visual Studio from 2 GB to 4 GB.
 A 64-bit operating system upgrade enables Visual Studio to handle larger workloads.

-For more information, see [Memory limits](/windows/desktop/Memory/memory-limits-for-windows-releases) and [Use /LARGEADDRESSAWARE on 64-bit Windows](https://blogs.msdn.microsoft.com/oldnewthing/20050601-24/?p=35483/).
+For more information, see [Memory Limits for Windows and Windows Server releases](/windows/desktop/Memory/memory-limits-for-windows-releases).

 > [!TIP]
 > Visual Studio 2022 on Windows is a 64-bit application.
 Earlier versions are 32-bit.